Ketorolac Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Dyspepsia, abdominal pain and headache are most common side effects.
+- Dyspepsia, abdominal pain and a headache.
 Other side effects include flatulence, dizziness, high blood pressure, sweating, rashes, tinnitus and other gastrointestinal upsets.

 - Ketorolac eye drops may cause stinging or irritation when first applied and they may increase the likelihood of eye infections.
 Continued use may result in corneal damage and vision loss.
 Ketorolac eye drops should not be used for more than five days at a time.